ArvindKushwaha021/microservices/README.md

 eureka.client.serviceUrl.defaultZone=http://localhost:9010/eureka

 # Loadbalancing
-In Earlier version of Spring cloud Zuul from netflix was used for load balancing.
+In Earlier version of Spring cloud Netflix's Ribbon was used for load balancing.
 But now spring cloud comes with it's own load balancer.
 It is part of dependency(jar) spring-cloud-starter-netflix-eureka-client which internaly contain spring-cloud-netflix-eureka-client..

 If we are using feign and eureka , loadbalacing come as free.
 It is client side load balancing.
 Feing using same loadbalancer jar for load balancing.